fderepas/unix_memo/markdown/pi_power.md

 # Turning off

-Here is the C code to activate the relays:
+Here is the C code to deactivate the relays:
 ```c
 #include <bcm2835.h>
 #include <stdio.h>